Quantum field theory measurements for relativistic particles: Composite relativistic particles

 Traditional derivations of the particle oscillation formula, either in QFT or in quantum mechanics, treat the particle detection as a von Neumann type measurement that takes place at a fixed moment of time.
 This gives rise to conceptual ambiguities that are analyzed in Refs. \cite{Lipkin, AkKo}.
 These include a dependence on the initial state that could lead to alternative oscillation formulas, or different interpretations about the observable that is actually being measured.

 A first description of particle oscillations as a time-of-arrival measurement for quantum field was presented in \cite{QTP1}.
 This work also used the QTP method.
 However, the modelling of the detectors was rather simplified, and it did not fully constrain the general form of the probabilities .
-Here, we undertake a more robust and conceptually rigorous analysis of the topic that leaves no room for ambiguities.
+Here, we undertake a more robust analysis.

 To this end, we consider a field detector interaction with composite operator $\hat{C}_a(x) = \hat{\phi}_V(x)$.
 We assume a static detector at ${\bf x} = (0, 0, L)$ that records the energy $E$ and the momentum $Q$ absorbed from the incoming particles.